-The SDI data analysis option (PHRXO-DATA) provides the engineer with a detailed view of the data words contained within the SDI stream.
+The SDI analysis option (PHRXO-SD) provides the engineer with a detailed view of the data words contained within the SDI stream.
 This allows the analysis of complex faults and is particularly useful when determining compatibility issues between equipment and when debugging new product developments particularly in a R&D environment.
-Detail within the active SDI stream can be viewed with continuous update.